 Despite avoiding the two consecutive quarters of decline that make a technical recession, the Office for Budget Responsibility (OBR) still expects the economy to shrink by 0.2% in 2023.

 Inflation to fall to 2.9% by end of 2023

+But the OBR remains optimistic, despite the risks ahead.
 “The OBR’s inflation forecast is less than half of that expected by the majority of economists,” says George Lagarias, chief economist at Mazars.

 “Developed markets as a whole are expected to see year-end inflation above 5% so 2.9% in the UK is ambitious.”

 The good news is wages are starting to outpace rising prices.